srinjoyray/Foodify/README.md

 * Savour their food once it gets delivered

 ## Sellers
-* They can list their restaurant on the platform
+* List their restaurant on the platform
-* They can edit and customize the food items
+* Edit and customize the food items
-* They can access a order dashboard where can they can see pending orders
+* Access a order dashboard where can they can see pending orders
-* They can change the status of a order once it is completed
+* Change the status of a order once it is completed